MrErik7/TheMultiplayinator/README.md

 # TheMultiplayinator
+- A program built upon the python module socket.
-- Python socket, with clients sending key inputs to the server, and the server pressing them down
+- Idea: Client send key inputs to server then the server presses them down.
 - Required libraries are: keyboard and pyqt5